Complexity of Metric Dimension on Planar Graphs: NP-Hardness on Planar Graphs

 Obviously, we will identify the $t$-vertex of a variable group with the $t$-vertex of a clause group, and the same for the $f$-vertices.
 We call this \emph{matching}.
 It is not entirely straightforward to do this matching in a manner that preserves planarity.
 Consider the way in which the groups and the $t$ and $f$ vertices appear on the boundary of the clause gadget.
-In Figure~\ref{fig:clause}, the pairs appear in order $(t,f),(t,f),(f,t)$ clockwise starting from the top.
-As illustrated in Figure~\ref{fig:case2}, $(t,f),(f,t),(f,t)$ is also possible.
-The remaining two alternatives, $(t,f),(t,f),(t,f)$ and $(f,t),(f,t),(f,t)$ are to be avoided.
+In Figure~\ref{fig:clause}, the pairs appear in order $(t_1,f_1),(t_3,f_3),(f_2,t_2)$ clockwise starting from the top.
+As illustrated in Figure~\ref{fig:case2}, $(t_1,f_1),(f_3,t_3),(f_2,t_t)$ is also possible.
+The remaining two alternatives, $(t_1,f_1),(t_3,f_3),(t_2,f_2)$ and $(f_1,t_1),(f_3,t_3),(f_2,t_2)$ are to be avoided.
 This is accomplished by choosing a variable appearing negatively in the clause and mirroring the corresponding variable gadget around the axis $T_1$---$F$ (see Figure~\ref{fig:var}).
 This does not affect our ability to connect the variable to other clauses.

 This completes the construction.
-Call the resulting graph $H_{\Psi}$, which is planar and has bounded degree by construction.
+Call the resulting graph $H_{\Psi}$.
+Observe that $H_{\Psi}$ is planar, and has maximum degree~$6$: the individual gadgets have degree at most~$5$, but in putting them together the vertex $f_1$ gets degree~$6$.
 We remark that each variable appears once negatively in $\Psi$, and once or twice positively.
 So if the variable appears only twice, then $(t_1, f_1)$ or $(t_3, f_3)$ in the corresponding variable gadget will not be identified with a group of vertices in a clause gadget.

 In Figure~\ref{fig:bigone} we can see an example of the reduction and the resulting planar graph from the specific instance of {\npsat} $(\lnot{x}_1\vee x_2)\wedge (x_1\vee \lnot{x}_2\vee x_3)\wedge (x_2\vee x_4\vee \lnot{x}_3)\wedge (\lnot{x}_4\vee x_3) $.